 Horizons 2026: Greenville's Community Plan is Greenville's long-range comprehensive plan, which includes land use, transportation, recreation and parks, historic preservation and environmental protection goals and policies.
 In addition to the online digital version, information of how to order copies of Horizons 2026 and where printed copies are available for view is available in the tab, "Plans, Maps and Applications".
 Enlargement of the Future Land Use and Character Map.

-Planning and Development Activities Reports
+Annual Planning and Development Activities Reports